beccabrown/AdventOfCode/2015/README.md

 ### Prerequisites

-I used Node v14.18.0, use [asdf](http://asdf-vm.com/) or [nvm](https://www.linode.com/docs/guides/how-to-install-use-node-version-manager-nvm/) to manage this.
+I used Python v14.18.0, use [asdf](http://asdf-vm.com/) or [nvm](https://www.linode.com/docs/guides/how-to-install-use-node-version-manager-nvm/) to manage this.

 ### Installation